rburgst/wp-graphql-wpml/README.md

 magically heal your broken ACF config (see also #5).
 This plugin will only help in getting "more" content from your wordpress installation (which was previously disabled by WPML interfering with queries).

+## Limitations

+Due to the main use case of using this plugin together with gatsby some often required filtering options are not yet available, such as

+* filtering menus by locale/language (see #3)